Superposition in Graph Neural Networks: Pooling-Induced Axis Alignment of Graph Representations

 \textbf{From alignment to constrained superposition.} Under mean pooling, strong bottlenecks yield large $\mathrm{SI}$ due to shared directions, especially at the \emph{node} level where separation is not directly optimized by the loss.
 Increasing $p_{\text{local}}$ reliably \emph{reduces} $\mathrm{SI}_{\text{node}}$ (Fig.~\ref{fig:AI}), effectively capping features‑per‑axis.
 Raising $p_{\text{global}}$ also lowers $\mathrm{SI}_{\text{node}}$ in the wide regime (consistent with \S\ref{subsec:topo-superposition}); in the bottleneck regime the dimensional constraint dominates and this effect largely vanishes. $\mathrm{SI}_{\text{graph}}$ stays near‑flat: in the wide regime it is already close to optimal under mean pooling (\S\ref{sec:compression}), and in the bottleneck regime additional alignment cannot overcome the shortage of dimensions.

-\textbf{Noise as the driver of axis alignment.} Two complementary arguments explain why increasing $p>1$ breaks rotational symmetry in favor of axis alignment. \emph{(i) Learning-dynamics view.} Backpropagating through power-mean pooling yields
+\textbf{Noise as the driver of axis alignment.} Two complementary arguments explain why increasing $p>1$ breaks rotational symmetry in favor of axis alignment. \emph{(i) Learning-dynamics view.} Backpropagating through generalized mean pooling (App.~\ref{app:GeneralizedPooling}) yields, for each pooled feature $h_d$,

-so large-magnitude coordinates get disproportionally large updates.
-With $p=1$ the Jacobian is rotation-invariant; with $p>1$ the extra factor $|x_{id}|^{p-1}$ biases gradient flow toward coordinates with larger magnitude, steadily aligning features to axes.
-In the \emph{absence} of noise all orientations become equivalent once the model has recognized the features; in realistic graphs ubiquitous irrelevant features inject noise and trigger the symmetry breaking. \emph{(ii) Geometric view.} Under equal-energy corruption, axis-aligned vectors lose less information than randomly oriented ones; in high dimensions the components of a random unit vector scale like $1/\sqrt{d}$ and are easily swamped by noise spikes.
-Figure~\ref{fig:MaxPoolingNoise} (from our diagnostic) visualizes this effect under max pooling.
-Empirically, purely noisy inputs confirm the variance story: max pooling inflates the standard deviation of pooled embeddings by an order of magnitude relative to mean pooling.
+(a derivation is given in Appendix \ref{app:Pooling}) where $\bar{s}_d$ is the mean of the transformed features and $\varepsilon>0$ is the stabilizer.
+For fixed $d$ and $p$, the prefactor $\frac{1}{N}\bigl(|\bar{s}_d|+\varepsilon\bigr)^{\frac{1}{p}-1}$ is shared across nodes, so the \emph{relative} gradient magnitudes are controlled by $(|x_{id}|+\varepsilon)^{p-1}$: with $p=1$ we recover $\partial h_d/\partial x_{id} = 1/N$ (a rotation-invariant Jacobian), whereas for $p>1$ coordinates with larger $|x_{id}|$ receive disproportionately larger updates, steadily aligning features to coordinate axes.
+In the absence of noise all orientations become equivalent once the model has recognized the features; in realistic graphs ubiquitous irrelevant features inject noise and trigger the symmetry breaking.

+\emph{(ii) Geometric view.} Under equal-energy corruption, axis-aligned vectors lose less information than randomly oriented ones; in high dimensions the components of a random unit vector scale like $1/\sqrt{d}$ and are easily swamped by noise spikes.
+Figure~\ref{fig:MaxPoolingNoise} visualizes this effect under max pooling.
+We numerically simulate the equal-energy corruption under max pooling: for each $(n,\sigma)$ on a grid (dimensions $n=2\ldots 20$, noise levels $\sigma\in[0.001,0.35]$) we sample $100$ random vectors $v\in\mathbb{R}^n$ (either uniform on the unit sphere or one-hot), draw $20$ i.i.d.\ Gaussian noise candidates per coordinate with variance $\sigma^2$, and replace each coordinate by the candidate with largest absolute value whenever its magnitude exceeds $|v_i|$.

 \textbf{Practical takeaways.} For more axis‑aligned graph features, prefer global pooling with $p_\text{global}>1$.
 To make node channels less polysemantic, consider a power‑mean local aggregator in the final layer.